 - Links to relevant blog posts about the event

-In general, your event reminder email should be sent 24-48 hours in advance of events that do not require travel, and 10-14 days in advance of events where travel is involved.
+In general, your event reminder email should be sent 24 to 48 hours in advance of events that do not require travel, and 10 to 14 days in advance of events where travel is involved.

-One of the most under-utilized event emails is the attendee thank you message.
+One of the most underrated attendee emails is the thank-you message.
 This touchpoint provides a valuable opportunity to promote other upcoming events, collect attendee feedback, and guide attendees towards the next step you want them to take.

-Here’s a sample thank you email you can modify to suit your particular event:
+Here’s a sample thank-you email you can modify for your own events:

-Thank you so much for attending (event name) this past (day of the week)!
-We are proud to have brought together such an amazing group of (audience and/or speaker type) to (describe event topic).
+Thank you so much for attending (event name)!
+We are so glad you could join us with (audience and/or speaker type) to (describe event topic).

 Please take a moment to help us improve future (event types) by taking a brief (survey length) survey.
 Your feedback is extremely valuable to our ongoing effort to offer (event goal).